 Regional host schools shall receive \$305.00 for hosting the boys and \$305.00 for the girls meet, and must submit its results via the Internet to the IHSA Office.
 Computer scoring is preferred.
 Host school is to pay for all local expenses and issue checks to the officials.
-IHSA will reimburse the host school \$25.00 per race for official's fees, upon receiving the completed Financial Report.
-Schools must complete a Financial report even if gate is not charged at your meet.
-In addition, all Regional meets shall abide by the IHSA Royalty Policy included in the current IHSA Official Handbook and/or the IHSA Web Site.
+IHSA will reimburse the host school \$35.00 per race for the Meet Referee and \$25.00 per race for Clerk/Starter official fees, upon receiving the completed Financial Report.
+Regional host schools must complete their Financial report, even if gate is not charged at your meet.
+In addition, all Regional meets shall abide by the IHSA Royalty Policy included in the current IHSA Official Handbook and/or the IHSA Web Site